Kahbeer42/printf/README.md

 # printf
-A repo created to demonstarte collaboration on git
+A repo created to demonstarte collaboration on git done by Adekunle kabiru and Hassan muhammed